Cavitation occurs in fluid flow systems where the local static pressure is below vapor pressure

 This is a common solution for boiler feeding pumps receiving hot condensate (water close to 100 oC) from condensate receivers in steam plants.

 Reducing the Fluid Temperature

 Vaporization pressure depends of fluid temperature.
-The vapor pressures for water - our most common fluid - are indicated below:
+The vapor pressure for water - our most common fluid - is indicated below: